Luce Family's Secret Shame of "Sex Abuse," by Mark Bulliet

 Luce, who married Leila Hadley in 1990 after a love affair in the early '70s,

 died on Sept.
 8, 2005, at the age of 80.
-He denied the sex-abuse charges and
+He denied the sex-abuse charges and passed away before he could be deposed in the case.
+Nicholson said she had no idea her sister shared her childhood nightmare until

 they reconnected.
 "Victoria's abuse was at a stage when I was very, very young,